Product Manager, Adobe

 Michael Ninness has 20+ years experience building and leading content strategy, product management, and user experience teams at Adobe, Microsoft, and Lynda.com.
 He is currently the Senior Director of Product Management for the Web and Graphic Design products at Adobe, including InDesign, Illustrator, Dreamweaver, and Muse.

-Gemma O'Brien is an Australian artist specializing in lettering, illustration and typography.
-After completing a Bachelor of Design at the College of Fine Arts in Sydney, Gemma worked as an art director at Animal Logic, Fuel VFX, and Toby & Pete before deciding to fly solo as a commercial illustrator in 2012.
+Gemma O’Brien is an Australian artist specialising in lettering, illustration and typography.
+After completing a Bachelor of Design at the College of Fine Arts in Sydney, Gemma worked as an art director at Animal Logic and Fuel VFX before deciding to fly solo as a commercial illustrator in 2012.
 Her typographic work takes on a variety of forms, from calligraphic brushwork, illustration and digital type, to large scale hand-painted murals.
 She splits her time between advertising commissions, gallery shows, speaking engagements, and hosting hand-lettering workshops around the world.
-Her clients include Playboy Magazine, Nike, Volcom Stone, Kirin, Heineken, QANTAS, and Diet Coke.
-A number of her projects have received the Award of Typographic Excellence from the New York Type Directors Club, and in 2015 she was recognized as an ADC Young Gun.
+Her clients include Playboy Magazine, Nike, Volcom Stone, Kirin, Westfield, Heineken, QANTAS, and Diet Coke.
+A number of her projects have received the Award of Typographic Excellence from the New York Type Directors Club, in 2015 she was recognised as an ADC Young Gun and in 2016, named one of PRINT Magazine’s New Visual Artists: 15 under 30.

 Illustrator and Typographic Designer